ashwin153/beaker/beaker-server/README.md

 latest value of every key in the database.
 It then joins the cluster as a full member.
 This approach consumes just ```D * N / 2``` in bandwidth and permits concurrent proposals.

+# Caching
+A __cache__ is a write-through database.
+Because dependencies are validated on commit, keys may be speculatively read from cache without sacrificing consistency.
+Beaker supports multi-level cache hierarchies over the underlying database.
+Revisions may be *fetched* or *updated* in cache.
+Cache coherency is maintained by updating the cache whenever transactions commit successfully or otherwise on the underlying database.

 [1]: https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2005-33.pdf